CUBRID/cubrid-manual/en/admin/systemtap.rst

         stapusr:x:156:cubrid
         stapdev:x:158:cubrid

-3. To check if SystemTap is runable, simply run the below command.
+3. To check if SystemTap is runnable, simply run the below command.

     ::